Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Methodology

-The prior distribution expresses our prior belief, here we assume a GP prior distribution over $f$, i.e., $f \sim \mathcal{GP}(m(s,a), k((s,a),(s,a)'))$, where $m(s,a) = E[f(s,a)]$ is the mean function and $k((s,a),(s,a)')$ is the covariance kernel function.
-Similar to \citet{du2021exploration}, we combine the basic GP kernel function with the deep learning model to generate the deep kernel function and use Sparse variational GP (SVGP) method \cite{hensman2013gaussian,hensman2015scalable,titsias2009variational} to solve.
-Finally, we {approximate} posterior distribution.
-According to \citet{salimbeni2017doubly}, we can {calculate} the predicted mean $\hat \mu$ and variance $\hat \Sigma$ of NSR.
-We {denote} the predicted distribution of NSR as follows:
+which is the distributional prediction we desire.
+According to the solving skills for GP in high-dimensional sample space \cite{salimbeni2017doubly, du2021exploration}, we can calculate the predicted mean $\hat \mu$ and variance $\hat \Sigma$ of NSR.
+We denote the predicted distribution of NSR as follows:

 where $p_S(s,a)$ and $p_T(s,a)$ are the predicted distributions from NSR models pre-trained with source and target dataset, respectively.